Late blast of wintry weather hits parts of New England

-BOWDOINHAM, Maine (Reuters) - Parts of New England were hit with a late blast of wintry weather on Wednesday, the so-called “bombogenesis” storm that brought high winds to much of the region and snow to parts of Maine and Massachusetts’ Cape Cod resort area.
+BOWDOINHAM, Maine, March 26 (Reuters) - Parts of New England were hit with a late blast of wintry weather on Wednesday, the so-called “bombogenesis” storm that brought high winds to much of the region and snow to parts of Maine and Massachusetts’ Cape Cod resort area.

-Maine’s rural “Downeast” coast, known for hilltop blueberry fields and a jagged, picturesque shore, is projected to see 60 mile per hour winds over land, hurricane force gusts at sea and as much as 18 inches of new snow, said National Weather Service meteorologist Eric Schwibs.
+Maine’s rural “Downeast” coast, known for hilltop blueberry fields and a jagged, picturesque shore, is projected to see 60 mile per hour (97 kph) winds over land, hurricane force gusts at sea and as much as 18 inches (46 cm) of new snow, said National Weather Service meteorologist Eric Schwibs.

 “We don’t see ocean storms like this every year,” he said.